Star-Mdakane/newsletter-signup-with-success/README.md

 ## My process
 My first challenge will be the span which is in line with the label, so I have to come up with that idea.
+-This was simple as I just used grid with space between to seperate the two  elements.
 For the error state I will attempt to use form validation constraint api.
 Hover state I will try using focus visible also
 The success I will try to create anotther html and direct it to that page.
+I realised late that I had to use local storage to save the email and use it on the success page.